1. Introducing Node-RED and flow-Based Programming

 This is because its default message payload is a timestamp value.

-We can change the data type, so let's
+We can change the data type, so let's change it to a JSON type.

 2. Double-click the node and change its settings